harrisleesh/TIL/docker/README.md

 # Docker Architecture
 ## 도커 client-server 구조
+Docker uses a client-server architecture.
+The Docker _client_ talks to the Docker _daemon_, which does the heavy lifting of building, running, and distributing your Docker containers.
+The Docker client and daemon _can_ run on the same system, or you can connect a Docker client to a remote Docker daemon.
+The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
+Another Docker client is Docker Compose, that lets you work with applications consisting of a set of containers.
 ![Docker Architecture Diagram](https://docs.docker.com/engine/images/architecture.svg)

 # 도커 이미지, Dockerfile
 https://docs.docker.com/get-started/
 ## What is a container?[](https://docs.docker.com/get-started/#what-is-a-container)